 TIP!: It’s important to note that an ABN does not replace a TFN (Tax File Number).
 See our article on TFNs.

 If you look around the internet, your local area or your Australian university, you might find a huge array of innovation, mentorship or career development opportunities out there to support you.
-Examples include:
+An example is the Global Alumni Networking Events (Government Sponsored).

 For more ideas and from other regions, check out our scholarship list.